GrindCrusher/wise-software-docs-storage/enterprise/08-inventory/01-adjustments.md

   The add screen is broken up into 3 sections:
    - Quantity

       This is where you define the amount of items to add.

-   - Location and cost
+   - Location and Cost

-       Select which inventory site you would like this to.
-Current quantity and new quantity will change depending on what is currenttly and the site and what the quantity has been set.
+       Select which inventory site you would like to apply this to.
+Current quantity and new quantity will change depending on what is currently the site and what the quantity has been set to.

    - Any current costs
+   -
      This is a list of vendors that you buy the product from and can be defined [here](https://docs.wisesoftwareinc.com/enterprise/inventory/settings/sites).

  ![](https://wiselibrary.blob.core.windows.net/docs/Windows/IndividualAdjustment_add.png)

 - Loss

 When working with a loss, any previous purchases that still have a quantity above zero will be displayed.
-The maxium amount that can be set is defined to the right of the quntity field.
+The maximum amount that can be set is defined to the right of the quantity field.

  ![](https://wiselibrary.blob.core.windows.net/docs/Windows/IndividualAdjustment_loss.png)

 - Cost

   When working with a cost adjustment, any previous purchases will be displayed.
-The cost can be edit for 1 more of the purchases.
+The cost can be edited for 1 more of the purchases.

  ![](https://wiselibrary.blob.core.windows.net/docs/Windows/IndividualAdjustment_Cost.png)

 - Move

- Edit the amount you want to move, select the "From Location", keep in mid the maxium will only what the "From Location" has on hand.
+ Edit the amount you want to move.
+Select the "From Location", keep in mind the maximum will only show what the "From Location" has on hand.
 Then select the "To Location" where the new quantity will end up.
  ![](https://wiselibrary.blob.core.windows.net/docs/Windows/IndividualAdjustment_Move.png)

 # Bulk